Exploring Celtic Roots in Brittany and Across France

 Today, there are numerous Celtic knot designs, and as with the triskel, you’ll see them throughout France.
 Bearing a close resemblance to their Celtic cousins overseas, patterns are often celebrated with tattoos, jewellery, pottery, stone, clothing and accessories.

-A Celtic welcome in France
+A Celtic Welcome

 France is home to a vibrant Celtic heritage.
 With its Celtic history and thriving communities, there’s little wonder that Celts from overseas feel at home here.
 Strong links and exchanges exist, especially between the Irish, Welsh and Scottish.